bw1129/PIDtoolbox/README.md

 **2)** If you do not have Matlab, you can download a standalone Windows version of PIDtoolbox.
 You must first install Matlab runtime (MATLAB® Compiler Runtime, MCR), which then allows you to run any standalone Matlab program.

-- **(i)** Install Matlab runtime <a href="https://www.mathworks.com/products/compiler/matlab-runtime.html" target="blank">(Matlab-runtime)</a> for Windows **(64bit only, version 9.3 R2017b; it will not work for Windows 32bit users).** Disclaimer: I have not tested this across multiple versions of Windows, so your feedback here will be very helpful.
-I will continue to provide updates in this regard so stay tuned.
+- **(i)** Install Matlab runtime <a href="https://www.mathworks.com/products/compiler/matlab-runtime.html" target="blank">(Matlab-runtime)</a> for Windows **(64bit only, version 9.3 R2017b**; it will not work on 32bit machines). **Disclaimer**: Although PIDtoolbox has been confirmed to work correctly on Windows7/8/10 64bit machines, it has not yet been extensively tested, so your feedback will be very helpful.
 The good news is this is a one-time installation, after which you can run any Matlab standalone!

 - **(ii)** Download PIDtoolbox for Windows here:
 <a href="https://github.com/bw1129/PIDtoolbox/releases" target="blank">(releases)</a> Unzip and place entire folder in a preferred location on your computer. `PIDtoolbox.exe` can be found in `PIDtoolbox\for_redistribution_files_only\PIDtoolbox.exe`.
 NOTE, `PIDtoolbox.exe` MUST remain in this folder, so I'd recommend creating a shortcut and placing it on your desktop.
 For Mac/Linux users, if you have a bonafide copy of Matlab and can create your own standalone version of PIDtoolbox, it'd be greatly appreciated if you could share it here!